mongodb/docs/source/includes/api/list-tables/requests/serverless.rst

      - Human-readable label that identifies the physical location of your MongoDB {+serverless-instance+}.
 The region you choose can affect network latency for clients accessing your databases.

+   * - serverlessBackupOptions.serverlessContinuousBackupEnabled
+     - boolean
+     - Optional
+     - Flag that indicates whether the {+serverless-instance+} uses :guilabel:`Serverless Continuous Backup`.
+If this parameter is ``false``, the {+serverless-instance+} uses :guilabel:`Basic Backup`.

+       .. include:: /includes/list-table-serverless-backup-options.rst